Gold Filled vs. Gold Vermeil vs. Gold Plating: A 101 Guide

 How to Care and Maintain

-Caring for gold-plated items is straightforward and easy to practice.
+Caring for gold-plated items is straightforward to practice.
 To understand the care and maintenance of these items, a good knowledge of the working process of certain tarnishing agents is necessary.

 A good place to start is oxygen.
 Oxygen is an oxidizing agent that is present in the air around us and in water in its dissolved form.
 When water or even air comes in contact with jewelry, the oxygen component combines with the metals to form metallic oxides, which tarnish or dull the shine of these objects.